my system

 connectors - none - most of the gear is hardwired

-Of course I'm not saying it can't get better.
+That's it!?!?
+Yep at least for now.
+Of course I'm not saying it can't get better over here.
 It always will...

-All these nice developments keep us all going.
-Great times.
+All these continuous developments keep us all and our hobbies going.
+I do follow the developments

 Enjoy.
 I do - very much so!